MikeBusuttil/kaggle/README.md

 - When given a data set that can be segmented in 2 (ie. houses with Garages vs houses without)
   - does it make sense to train 2 separate models?
 - Why does changing the SalePrice to float increase the error?
+- How do I choose the right number of estimators when different validation set splits yield wildly different number of rounds til stopping (+/- ~50%)